 “It’s not just about what happens in the classroom,” Godwin says.
 “We want students working together in diverse teams outside of class too, but to do that they need somewhere to congregate.”

-Work on the new building began this summer and a formal groundbreaking ceremony was scheduled for Aug.
-27. As construction progresses, Godwin and other faculty members are brainstorming new educational possibilities.
-“We’re thinking about the ways we can leverage this space to develop new programs and to better meet the health needs of communities across the Pacific Northwest.”
+Work on the new building began last summer and a formal groundbreaking ceremony was held Aug.
+27, 2020.
+As construction progresses, Godwin and other faculty members are brainstorming new educational possibilities.
+“We’re thinking about the ways we can leverage this space to develop new programs and to better meet the health needs of communities in our region and around the globe.”